BrianBlits/AlwaysLearning/README.md

 <h2>Cookies, Sessions, and Local Storage</h2>
 <p>
-Explaning what are 'Cookies', ' Session' and 'Local storage are!
+Explaining what are 'Cookies', 'Sessions', and 'Local storage is!
 </p>
 <p>
 Cookies:
 - Retain data at the client side for a period of time
 - Automatically return to the server on every request <br>
 Cookies have one limitation though <br>
-- It is not suitable for keeping sensitive data or large amount data.
+- It is unsuitable for keeping sensitive or large amounts of data.
 </p>
 <p>
 Sessions:
 - Keep temporary data that are shared among server-side scripts for related requests.
 </p>
 <p>
-local storage: is where you store arbitrary data the the client side, basically in the browser.
+local storage: this is where you store arbitrary data on the client side, basically in the browser.
 </p>